aidanmorgan/buckwild/design/protocol/14-replay-protection.md

 ### Timestamp Validation Window

+The TIMESTAMP_WINDOW_MS defines a 30-second sliding window for timestamp-based replay protection.
+This mechanism works with sequence number validation to provide protection against replay attacks while handling network conditions.

+**Core Principles:**
+- Packets with timestamps older than 30 seconds are rejected
+- Packets with timestamps more than 50ms in the future are rejected (clock skew tolerance)
+- Duplicate timestamps within the window are detected and blocked
+- Out-of-order packets within the window are accepted if not duplicates

 ```pseudocode
 // Timestamp validation constants (from 02-core-definitions.md)
 TIMESTAMP_WINDOW_MS = 30000              // Anti-replay timestamp window (30 seconds)